angerhang/angerhang.github.io/pages/cv_failures.md

 cover_name: CV of failures
 ---

-Inspired by the CV of failures project, I thought of doing something similar both as an academic or as a person.
-I found reading other people's CVs of failures quite inspiring because it gives insights into how many times even the most successful people fail.
-For a large part of my life, my life has been a series of failures too.
+Inspired by the CV of Failures Project, I thought of doing something similar to enumerate my personal and career setbacks.
+I found reading other people's CVs of failures quite inspiring because even the most successful people have many failures.
+For a large part of my life, it's been a series of failures too.
 I hope this list could encourage others when they are struggling and remind me that it is ok to fail.
-All you need to do is to fail, evaluate and try again next time.
+All you need to do is to fail, learn and try again next time.

 ### Papers